cpvrlab/cpvr-vr-suite/README.md

    </manifest>
    ```
    4. Go to **Project Settings -> Player -> Publishing Settings** and make sure that the Checkbox for **Custom Main Manifest** is checked
+   5. A custom AndroidManifest.xml is provided within the package but needs to manually be moved to the appropriate location.

 ### Scene setup